albertojulian/mada-driver-assistant/README.md

 ### MADA Android
 There are two apps:
-- **SpeedVoice**: gets the speed from the GPS and sends it as a webSocket message to the webSockets server in the computer.
+- **SpeedVoice**: gets the speed from the GPS and transforms the driver speech requests into text; then sends that data as webSocket messages to the webSockets server in the computer.
-- **AccelGyro**:
+- **AccelGyro**: gets the coordinates from the **accelerometer** and **gyroscope**, and sends them as webSockets messages to the webSockets server in the computer

 ### MADA Mac
 Contains the following files: